-Immerse yourself in the extraordinary city of Jaipur, stepping beyond the tourist sites to taste regional sweetmeats, admire working goldsmiths and enjoy Indian hospitality at its warmest.
-Throughout you'll be accompanied by a local guide who can show you the hidden gems, translate conversations with the people you meet, and point out the tastiest streetfood.
+Step beyond the tourist sites in Jaipur to taste regional sweetmeats, admire working goldsmiths and enjoy Indian hospitality at its warmest.
+You'll be accompanied by a local guide who can show you the hidden gems, translate conversations with the people you meet, and point out the tastiest streetfood.

-There's nothing quite like experiencing the the graceful generosity of a traditional family-run haveli, enjoying meals with your hosts and relaxing against a backdrop of historic architecture or stunning landscape.
+There's nothing quite like experiencing the graceful generosity of a traditional family-run haveli, enjoying meals with your hosts and relaxing against a backdrop of historic architecture or stunning landscape.
 Once the exclusive domain of aristocratic families, these ancestral homes are examples of some of India's most comfortable properties.